 Irving, who went to high school in nearby New Jersey, would thrive in New York.
 His relationship and shoe deal with Nike would gain more attention in a big market like New York City and it would give him a chance to be the main option alongside a younger Kristaps Porzingis.

-If the Cavaliers pulled off a trade with the T-Wolves involving Irving, it’s hard to imagine them not getting a point guard back in Teague.
-It would also give Irving his best chance of fitting in with the T-Wolves, since neither he nor Teague are suited to play the shooting guard role over Butler or Andrew Wiggins.
+If the Cavaliers pulled off a trade with the T-Wolves involving Irving, it’s hard to imagine them not wanting a point guard back in Teague, which means they would have to wait at least three months for his free agency restriction to wear off.
+That move would also give Irving his best chance of fitting in with the T-Wolves, since neither he nor Teague are suited to play the shooting guard role over Butler or Andrew Wiggins.